 Not to knock making money as a primary job goal, because for any college student that’s definitely a priority!
 Still, I wanted—needed—something more.

 In addition to my job applications, I had also been looking for internships, community service projects—anything that might offer me the chance to learn a new skill or to meet some new, well-connected people.
 However, the search can sometimes be difficult for an aspiring Political Science scholar.
 But then, it hit me… I was standing in a government institution this very moment!

 Still, it worked, and in spite of any nervousness that might crop up, I would certainly do it again.
 It was a memorable first impression I had made on my supervisor, coming out of the blue (and so politely!) the way I did.
-An emailed resume, a few phone calls, and an exciting interview later, I was suddenly the Administrative Intern for the City Manager’s Office, a position that no one in the office really thought to open before I had come to ask about it.
-If I hadn’t moved past my own particular set of anxieties, I wouldn’t have had the opportunity to plan the programming for our local TV station, to sit in at meetings with the mayor and elected officials from the California State Congress, or to flex the event-planning skills and organizational skills I picked up at previous internships.
+An emailed resume, a few phone calls and an exciting interview later, I was suddenly the Administrative Intern for the City Manager’s Office, a position that no one in the office really thought to open before I had come to ask about it.
+If I hadn’t moved past my own particular set of anxieties, I wouldn’t have had the opportunity to plan the programming for our local TV station, sit in at meetings with the mayor and elected officials from the California State Congress or flex the event-planning skills and organizational skills I picked up at previous internships.

 Simply put, it really pays off to move outside of your comfort zone, experience something new and push yourself into a space where new opportunities await—especially those that weren’t present at all before you took that leap.